doctypeKieran/hackathon-3-fullstack-django/README.md

 # Rage Room - Booking System
 #### Hackathon 3 - Full Stack Project

+#### Project Overview
+The Rage Room booking system is an innovative web application designed to provide a seamless and user-friendly experience for individuals seeking a unique way to vent their frustrations.
+Targeting professionals aged 25 to 45, this website allows users to view, register, and book for upcoming rage room events.
+With a focus on intuitive navigation and efficient booking processes, the platform caters to both customers and staff.
+Customers can easily track their events, while staff members have access to event creation and editing tools, ensuring up-to-date and engaging experiences.

+#### Technology Stack
+This project is built using a robust technology stack that ensures a smooth and responsive user experience:

+- **Backend**: Developed with Django, a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
+- **Frontend**: Utilises HTML, CSS, and JavaScript for a dynamic and interactive user interface.
+- **Database**: PostgreSQL, known for its reliability and robustness, is used for efficient data storage and retrieval.
+- **Version Control**: Git and GitHub for collaborative development and version tracking.
+- **Deployment**: The application is deployed on Heroku, a cloud platform service that enables scalable and secure hosting.
+- **Additional Libraries and Frameworks**: Use of Django's built-in libraries, Bootstrap for responsive design, and other utilities as required.

+#### Usage and Features
+The Rage Room booking system offers a range of features to enhance user experience:

+- **Event Browsing**: Users can easily browse through a list of upcoming rage room events.
+- **Registration and Booking**: A streamlined process for user registration and event booking.
+- **User Event-Dairy**: Registered users have access to a personal dashboard to track their bookings and events.
+- **Admin Panel**: An admin panel for staff to create, modify, and manage events.
+- **Responsive Design**: The website is fully responsive, providing a seamless experience on both desktop and mobile devices.

+###

+#### User Stories and Acceptance Criteria

+### 1. User Account Creation
+**As a customer, I can create an account so that I can keep track of my events.**

+**Acceptance Criteria:**
+- Registration system for login/logout.
+- Custom user model for customers/general users.

+### 2. Intuitive Website Navigation
+**As a user, I can navigate the website intuitively so that I can access the website's pages and features.**

+**Acceptance Criteria:**
+- Responsive navbar with links to pages.
+- Dynamic navbar that reveals links based on user authentication.
+- Clean and user-friendly design.

+### 3. Access to Important Links
+**As a user, I can easily see links to T&Cs, social, and contact methods so that I can follow Rage Room or get more information if necessary.**

+**Acceptance Criteria:**
+- Create a dynamic footer section.
+- Include links to social media, T&Cs, Contact details, and location information.

+### 4. Event Browsing and Booking
+**As a user, I can see available and upcoming events so that I can book a session.**

+**Acceptance Criteria:**
+- Dynamic list of events on a dedicated page.
+- Options to view and book events.

+### 5. Tracking Booked Events
+**As a user, I can keep track of my booked events so that I can easily manage my schedule.**

+**Acceptance Criteria:**
+- A page dedicated to booked events.
+- Page updates dynamically with options to view event information.

+### 6. Event Management for Staff/Admin
+**As a staff member/admin, I can add, update, and delete events so that the site is up-to-date.**

+**Acceptance Criteria:**
+- CRUD functionality for events.
+- Add events page for easy management.

+### 7. Learning About Rage Room
+**As a user, I can learn more about Rage Room so that I know they are the right rage room for me.**

+**Acceptance Criteria:**
+- An informative About page.
+- Information detailing what Rage Room offers.

+### 8. Admin Account Creation
+**As a staff/admin, I can create an account so that I can manage the website effectively.**

+**Acceptance Criteria:**
+- Registration process tailored for admin/staff.
+- Access to site features available to admin/staff members.

+### 9. Viewing the Gallery
+**As a user, I can see a gallery of images so that I can see what the Rage Room sessions are like.**

+**Acceptance Criteria:**
+- A link in the navbar to navigate to the gallery.
+- Responsive gallery with images loaded from static files.

+### 10. Accessing Terms and Conditions
+**As a user, I can read the terms and conditions so that I know the rules of the Rage Rooms.**

+**Acceptance Criteria:**
+- A link in the footer to access Terms and Conditions.
+- A modal popup displaying the T&Cs when clicked.

 ![Image of desktop home page wireframe](static/images/Web%201920%20–%201.png)

 #### Summary